Budget Calculator

 Rent or mortgage

-Your monthly housing payment – your single biggest expense
+Your monthly housing payment, usually your biggest expense

 $